Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Writing prompts data linguistic language features

+We analyzed the top 10 most frequently used terms in the HPC (e.g., like, time, back, know, said, man, see, eyes, get, around) and MGC (time, life, man, world, like, back, eyes, face, help, find in descending order of frequency) datasets.
+The results indicate that the most frequently used words are similar across both datasets, and their frequency of occurrence is also comparable.
+Overall, there is little variation in this feature.

+The MGC and HPC datasets have average sentence lengths of 486.34 and 559.44, respectively, and lexical diversity (measured as the proportion of unique words to total words) of 0.498 and 0.474, indicating similar characteristics.
+Additionally, other linguistic features are presented in Tables \ref{tab:participle} and \ref{tab:pos-ratios-adjusted}, showing similar features and challenges for detecting them.

 The POS tag ratios provide syntactic information, and the average lexicon diversity is calculated by dividing the number of distinct words used by the total number of words.
-There are no significant differences in any aspect.
-Overall, explicit features such as syntactic or content features of MGCs and HPCs are similar.
+There are no big differences in any aspect.
+Overall, explicit linguistic features of MGCs and HPCs are similar.
 It is challenging to detect MGC or HPC relying only on these.